Up to 60% off sofas & mattresses — limited‑time deals.

 IKEA FINNALA Sofa Review (2026)

-Positioned as a modular three-seat sofa with a washable cover and pocket-spring support, the IKEA FINNALA Sofa targets families and apartment dwellers who want a tidy, customizable setup without luxury pricing.
-In our weeks of nightly TV, laptop work, and lazy weekend lounging, it felt supportive and orderly rather than plush.
-It’s a strong pick for upright sitters and routine cleaners, but less ideal for people who want a deep, sink-in sprawl.
+The IKEA FINNALA Sofa is a modular three-seat design with a washable cover and pocket-spring support.
+In our weeks of evening TV, laptop work, and lazy weekend lounging, it felt supportive and tidy rather than plush.
+It’s a strong fit for people who like an upright sit and easy upkeep, and it also makes sense for apartment dwellers, but it is less convincing for anyone chasing a deep, sink-in sprawl.

 Product overview